The Official CELPIP Podcast: Episode 3 – Free Study Resources for the CELPIP Test

-CJ [00:02:20] and will include the link to those videos in the show notes.
+CJ [00:02:20] And we’ll include the link to those videos in the show notes.
 The webinars really are an important part of preparing for the test, aren’t they?

 Chris [00:02:30] Yes, they are.
-It’s an opportunity for test-takers to ask questions specific to their needs.
+It’s an opportunity for test takers to ask questions specific to their needs.
 But even more than that, I think attending a live webinar helps focus your attention on your test preparation.
-You know, like compare it to studying alone.
+You know, like compared to studying alone.

 CJ [00:02:48] And I would say they have another benefit as well, which is that they’re free.

 Chris [00:02:55] Very true.
-We currently offer over 10 hours of free life webinars each month, and they’re not the only free resources that we offer.
-Which brings us to the topic of today’s show, Free Preparation Resources.
-We’ll discuss all three options available to test takers.
+We currently offer over 10 hours of free live webinars each month, and they’re not the only free resources that we offer.
+Which brings us to the topic of today’s show: free preparation resources.
+We’ll discuss all the free options available to test takers.
 We’ll also take a look at the key steps that should be a part of every test taker’s preparation journey.